Andrey Ishchenko

-Andrey Sergeyevich Ishchenko (Андрей Сергеевич Ищенко; born 9 March 1981), is a Russian politician who currently serves as a member of parliament in the Legislative Assembly of Primorsky Krai.
+Andrey Sergeyevich Ishchenko (Андрей Сергеевич Ищенко; born 9 March 1981) is a Russian politician who had served as a member of parliament in the Legislative Assembly of Primorsky Krai from 2016 to 2021.

 Biography

 Andrey Ishchenko was born on 9 March 1981 in the city of Lesozavodsk, Primorsky Krai.
 From 1988 to 1997, he studied at the secondary school No. 74 of the city of Vladivostok.
 From 1997 to 1998, he was at the lyceum at the Far Eastern State Technical Fisheries University.
 In 1998, he entered that university.
 During the years of training, he was the commander of a platoon of cadets.
 He practiced on the sail training ship Pallada under the guidance of the sea captain Nikolai Zorchenko.

 In 2004, he received a diploma of higher education with a degree in navigation engineer.
-He was awarded the military rank of lieutenant, military registration specialty, a commander of a mine-torpedo warhead, combat use of anti-submarine and torpedo weapons of surface ships.
+He was awarded the military rank of lieutenant, military registration speciality, a commander of a mine-torpedo warhead, and combat use of anti-submarine and torpedo weapons of surface ships.

 In 2005, he began his maritime career in the Far Eastern Shipping Company as a third mate.
 In five years of work, he rose to the position of chief mate.

 In 2011, he began work in the construction industry of the Primorsky Krai as an assistant to the director of a construction enterprise Investment company Vostochnye Vorota under the leadership of the Honored Builder of the RSFSR, Honorary Builder of Russia - Ivan Bulenko.

 In 2014, he headed the construction company Aurora-Story LLC, which is engaged in housing construction in the cities of Primorsky Krai.

 On 18 September 2016, Ishchenko was elected a member of parliament, a deputy to the Legislative Assembly of Primorsky Krai of the sixth convocation in a single-mandate constituency number 1 - Vladivostok, part of the Pervomaisky district, gaining 24.66% of the votes of voters who came to the polling stations.

-He is a former member of the Vladivostok Committee of the Communist Party of the Russian Federation, secretary of the primary branch of Pervomaiskoye.
+He is a former member of the Vladivostok Committee of the Communist Party of the Russian Federation, and secretary of the primary branch of Pervomaiskoye.

-In an interview, Ishchenko said that as the head of the region he was going to implement his program "20 steps" and was reforming the administration of the region.
+In an interview, Ishchenko said that as the head of the region, he was going to implement his program "20 steps" and was reforming the administration of the region.
 He promised to "continue the president's policy."